CristianBarragan/CoffeeBean/docs/13-Reference/ADRs.md

 ## Summary

-These architectural decisions establish the core principles of CoffeeBeanery:
+These architectural decisions establish the core principles of Foundgine:

 - Compile-time first
 - Immutable metadata